tanyayt/personal_website/_posts/2020-07-01-Optimizing-App-Offers-Starbucks.md

 There are some known reasons that may have negatively affected the model's performance, that we can improve on with additional data:

 *   Since there is 0 offer complete event for informational offers in the dataset, we faced a challenge of having no data predicting the outcome for informational offer An assumption has to be made, that when customers view and make purchase during the active period of an informational offer, we consider them complete the offer.
 However, this assumption can be better refined, if we know what product the informational offer is about.
 For example, if the informational offer is about latte, and the customer purchases a cup of Americano, we should not consider the customer as influenced by, or completed the offer.
 Unfortunately, targeted product of each offer, is not provided in the dataset.
 *   Another deficiency in the data is the granularity of time recording.
 Many events can happen within an hour so a real timestamp may provide more accurate filtration of, for instance, offer views after completion or expiry times.
+*   *Edit 2021-06-10*: in outlier treatment, a better approach is to consider windsorizing extreme values to the upper or lower bound of the normal range for the benefit of 1) retaining the statistical power of the same sample size 2) reducing the change of the covariance compared to simply just remoing all outliers.

 The dataset however, does offer some information that I haven't used yet in the model.
 For instance, the total purchase amounts of each customer, before receiving an offer.
 This will serve as a good metric for customer engagement.
 More work can be done to reshape the data and incorporate this variable.

 **END**

+-

 --